Banner

 Decision

-IRCC reviews in 12 months
+IRCC processes in 12 months

 Get PR Status